WEATHER

 Personal cars can be driven to some areas in the region.

 * Private cars are restricted from entering Kamikochi, Mt.
-Yari, Mt.
+Yarigatake, Mt.
 Hotaka, and Mt.
 Norikura. - BICYCLE

 This area can be accessed by bicycle during the warm season months.

 * Mt.
-Yari and Mt.
+Yarigatake and Mt.
 Hotaka are not accessible by bicycle.

 - SUGGESTED ITINERARIES